Epilepsy

 How can I prevent injury from seizures during sleep?

 The correct treatment can help someone lower or prevent seizures.
 A doctor will decide on treatment based on the seizure type, the cause, and individual patient characteristics.
-Some treatment options are anti-seizure medications, the ketogenic diet, avoiding known seizure triggers, a vagus nerve stimulator, surgery, amongst others [6].
+Some treatment options include anti-seizure medications, the ketogenic diet, avoiding known seizure triggers, a vagus nerve stimulator, surgery, amongst others [6].

 However, those with nocturnal seizures can take some preventative measures to reduce injury: